RalfOGit/sma-emeter-and-inverter-to-influxdb-cpp/README.md

 The code relies on the InfluxDB(TM) C++ client library written by Adam Wegrzynek https://github.com/awegrzyn/influxdb-cxx.

+The code has been tested with the following environment:
+- OS: CentOS 8(TM),   IDE: VSCode(TM)
+- OS: Windows 10(TM), IDE: Visual Studio 2017(TM)

+You will need to open your local firewall for udp packets on port 9522.

-It has been written on CentOS 8(TM), using VSCode(TM) and it comes with a simple makefile supporting the following commands:
+It comes with a simple makefile supporting the following commands:
 - make clean
 - make debug
 - make release

-The code also compiles on Visual Studio 2017 and runs on Windows 10.

-You will need to open your local firewall for udp packets on port 9522.